imagej/imagej.github.io/_pages/plugins/3d-viewer/user-faqs.md

 Setting a transformation of a 3D object does not concatenate transformations.
 See [\#How to apply a specific transformation to a 3D object](#how-to-apply-a-specific-transformation-to-a-3d-object) to concatenate transformations.

-To set a transformation, select an object and click on -&gt;Transformation-&gt;Set transform.
+To set a transformation, select an object and click on {% include bc path="Transformation|Set transform" %}.
 A window opens, which asks you for a transformation matrix.
 The matrix is supposed to be given as a (3x4) matrix, row by row.
 All the individual values should be separated by a space character.

 Example: